robertfmurdock/robertfmurdock.github.io/_drafts/ResilientTeamsAndOrgs.md

 # Goals for Resilient Teams and their Organizations

+Here are a series of goals, regarding the "Resilient Teams/Organizations" dimension.
+In any work context, I intend to try to progress this dimension in as many of these ways as possible.

 * implement and iterate on processes + systems that communicate team state and needs with outside parties, including
     * the hiring group
     * other teams